mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : The term "datagram" is ambiguous.
 Without a qualifier, "datagram" could refer to a UDP packet, or a QUIC DATAGRAM frame, as defined in QUIC's unreliable DATAGRAM extension {{!RFC9221}}, or an RTP packet encapsulated in UDP, or an RTP packet capsulated in QUIC DATAGRAM frame.
 If not explicitly qualified, the term "datagram" in this document refers to an RTP packet, and the uppercase "DATAGRAM" refers to a QUIC DATAGRAM frame.
 This document also uses the term "RoQ datagram" as a short form of "RTP packet encapsulated in a QUIC DATAGRAM frame".

 Endpoint:
-: A QUIC server or client that participates in an RoQ session.
-This could be thought of as "a RoQ endpoint".
+: A QUIC client or QUIC server that participates in an RoQ session.
+"A RoQ endpoint" is used in this document where that seems clearer than "an endpoint" without qualification.

 Early data:
-: Application data carried in a 0-RTT packet payload, as defined in {{!RFC9000}}.
+: Application data carried in a QUIC 0-RTT packet payload, as defined in {{!RFC9000}}.
 In this document, the early data would be an RTP packet.

 Frame:
 : A QUIC frame as defined in {{!RFC9000}}.